jtdaugherty/brick/docs/index.rst

 The ``EventM`` monad is the event-handling monad.
 This monad is a transformer around ``IO``, so you are free to do I/O in this monad by using ``liftIO``.
+Beyond I/O, this monad is just used to make scrolling requests to the renderer (see `Viewports`_).
 Keep in mind that time spent blocking in your event handler is time during which your UI is unresponsive, so consider this when deciding whether to have background threads do work instead of inlining the work in the event handler.

 The ``Next s`` value describes what should happen after the event handler is finished.
 We have three choices: